 One of just three players alongside Ryan Giggs and Wayne Rooney to have registered 100+ Premier League goals and assists, Lampard became the greatest goalscorer in Chelsea’s history during a career that delivered three league titles, four FA Cups and the Champions League amongst his honours.

 Widely acknowledged as one of the greatest footballers to have ever lived, Cristiano Ronaldo would begin his ascent to superstardom during a memorable six-year spell in the Premier League.

-Arriving as a raw but talented teenager, Ronaldo would evolve into one of the best-attacking talents on the planet, inspiring United to three successive league titles and delighting the crowds with his tricks, flicks and dazzling displays.
+Arriving as a raw but talented teenager, Ronaldo evolved into one of the best attacking talents on the planet, inspiring United to three successive league titles and delighting the crowds with his tricks, flicks and dazzling displays.

-The second of those title triumphs came alongside European glory, Ronaldo hitting 42 goals in all competitions to be awarded the Ballon d’Or for the first time in his career – including a vital goal in their Champions League final success over Chelsea on a rain-soaked night in Moscow.
+The second of those title triumphs came alongside European glory, as Ronaldo hit 42 goals in all competitions to be awarded the Ballon d’Or for the first time in his career – including a vital goal in their Champions League final success over Chelsea on a rain-soaked night in Moscow.

-He would win a PFA Player’s Player and FWA Footballer of the Year double in successive seasons in 2007 and 2008, before departing for Real Madrid in a world-record £80 million deal the following year.
+He won a PFA Player’s Player and FWA Footballer of the Year double in successive seasons in 2007 and 2008, before departing for Real Madrid in a world-record £80 million deal the following year.

 Left-wing: Ryan Giggs – Manchester United

 The most decorated footballer in the history of the English game was a shoe-in for our side, having enjoyed a career of unprecedented success and one unlikely to ever be matched.